 Effective January 1, 2016, The LDA registration expiration date is only required on on the written contract, as well as on any Internet Web site maintained by the registrant, and in any solicitation, advertisement, document, or correspondence prepared or used by the LDA in electronic form.
 The idea behind limiting the LDA registration expiration date to electronic forms, aside from reducing the cost of printing, it also eliminates waste.
 Every two years LDAs had to print new business cards or other pre-printed materials and had to purchase a new LDA Stamp.
 Removing the registration expiration requirement from printed materials is better business not only for the LDA, but also the environment.
 HERE IS WHAT THE LAW SAYS: Bus & Professions Code §6408 The registrant’s name, business address, telephone number, registration number, and county of registration shall appear in any solicitation or advertisement, and on any printed papers or documents prepared or used by the registrant, including, but not limited to, contracts, letterhead, business cards, correspondence, documents, forms, claims, petitions, checks, receipts, and pleadings.
 The registrant’s name, business address, telephone number, registration number, expiration date of the registration, and county of registration shall appear on the written contract required to be provided to a client pursuant to Section 6410, as well as on any Internet Web site maintained by the registrant, and in any solicitation, advertisement, document, or correspondence prepared or used by the registrant in electronic form. |

-Author: Angela GrijalvaJust another entrepreneur "Tryin' to make a dollar out of fifteen cent," and making a difference.
+Author: Angela GrijalvaJust another entrepreneur "tryin' to make a dollar out of fifteen cent," while making a difference.
 Categories

 All